ryedin/site/_posts/2016-05-20-open-source-evolution.md

 * Postgres, MySQL, Redis, MongoDB

-Open source is so pervasive its easy to forget how much is in the stack.
+Open source is so pervasive it's easy to forget how much is in the stack.

 This is what the commoditization of computing looks like.
 The supply chain for building and running software is increasingly solved and the component solutions are all open source and free.